 How to Protect Family Members Struggling with Addiction

-Usually, the best course of action to help enablers and addicts alike is to consider family therapy services like the ones offered at Crestview Recovery in Portland, Oregon.
+Usually, the best course of action to help enablers and addicted individuals alike is to consider family therapy services like the ones offered at Crestview Recovery in Portland, Oregon.

 Family therapy services allow enablers and addicts to identify harmful behaviors, coping mechanisms to reduce those behaviors, and tailored treatment options to help build a stable, substance-free lifestyle.
-If you have asked, “am I an enabler,” please learn more about our support services by calling 866.262.0531.
+If you have asked, “am I an enabler,” it’s important to learn more about our support services by calling 866.262.0531.